 It’s worth noting, particularly for airline issues relating to canceled or delayed flights and baggage, that you could already be covered to the tune of thousands of dollars by the travel insurance on your credit card.

-For example, cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, and the Citi Prestige® Card, all feature differing levels of Trip and Baggage Delay Insurance, which allow passengers to claim for expenses when their flights are delayed beyond a certain number of hours, or their bag never shows up at the flight's destination.
+For example, cards like the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® feature differing levels of Trip and Baggage Delay Insurance, which allow passengers to claim for expenses when their flights are delayed beyond a certain number of hours, or their bag never shows up at the flight's destination.

 As long as you pay for the travel with your card, or pay the taxes and fees if you're using points/miles, you should be covered under the credit card benefits.
 For more details on these insurances and which cards provide them, check out our post listing the best credit cards for free travel insurance.